 - causes a significant imbalance in the rights and obligations of both parties to the detriment of the consumer

 Agents must make sure their sales authorities comply with the law.

-If you believe there is an unfair term in a sales authority, contact the Estate Agents Resolution Service at Consumer Affairs Victoria on 1300 73 70 30.
+If you believe there is an unfair term in a sales authority, call us on 1300 73 70 30.
 Calling us costs the same as a local call.
 Additional charges may apply if you are calling from overseas, on a mobile or payphone.

 Selling property without an agent